To lose weight, you need to eat fewer calories than you burn.

 However, reducing the amount of food you eat can be difficult in the long run.

-Here are 35 simple but highly effective ways to cut lots of calories and lose weight.
+Here are 35 simple but highly effective ways to cut calories and lose weight.

 One way to make sure you don't eat too many calories is to count them.

 In the past, logging calories was quite time-consuming.
-However, modern phone apps have made it quicker and easier than ever before to track what you eat (1).
+However, modern apps have made it quicker and easier than ever to track what you eat ().

-Some apps, such as Noom Coach, also offer daily lifestyle tips to help keep you motivated.
-This may be more useful than just logging your intake as it could help you form long-term healthy habits (2, 3, 4).
+Some apps also offer daily lifestyle tips to help keep you motivated.
+This may be more useful than just logging your intake, as it could help you form healthy, long-term habits (, , ).

-One study suggests that drinking lots of sugar-sweetened beverages not only adds lots of unnecessary calories to your diet — it may also increase your hunger later on (9).
+One study suggests that drinking a lot of sugar-sweetened beverages not only adds many unnecessary calories to your diet but may also increase your hunger later on ().

-You might want to cut back on other high-sugar, high-calorie drinks as well.
-These include sugar-sweetened fruit juices and smoothies, some commercially produced coffees and alcohol.
+You may want to cut back on other high-sugar, high-calorie drinks as well.
+These include alcohol, some commercially produced coffee drinks, and sugar-sweetened fruit juices and smoothies.

-Although this might not sound like much, the calories in a few cups or glasses of sugar-sweetened tea a day can add up.
+Though this may not sound like much, the calories in a few cups or glasses of sugar-sweetened tea a day can add up.

 When you buy food prepared by someone else, you don't always know what's in it.